-Travel to the top of the John Hancock building to 360 Chicago, an observatory lending 360-degree views of the Chicago skyline.
+Travel to the top of the 875 N. Michigan Avenue building to 360 Chicago, an observatory lending 360-degree views of the Chicago skyline.
 The observatory offers one very unique feature—Tilt.
 Up to eight guests at a time are tilted outward and 94 stories over North Michigan Avenue, aka The Magnificent Mile.
 The attraction also features a self-guided multimedia tour, café bar and gift shop.

 900 North Michigan

 Rainy days are perfect for shopping, and 900 North Michigan is the perfect shopping venue to get lost in.
 The first six levels of Chicago’s eighth tallest building is brimming with chic stores such as Bloomingdales, Gucci, kate spade new york, and Bulgari.
 While you’re waiting out the rain, add in a little pampering at one of the shopping center’s spas.

 Once upon a time, in a Victorian house in downtown Chicago, some old Italian recipes were combined with meat, cheeses, vegetables and spices, and baked in a deep pizza crust.
 Voila, the deep dish, Chicago-style pizza was born.
 The restaurant, Pizzeria Uno, still serves up its famous pie at several locations, and at its sister restaurant, Pizzeria Due.
 It’s the most delicious way on our list to wait out a storm.

 Chicago Architecture Foundation